chinmay080503/memorygame/README.md

 # Multiplayer Memory Game

-This is a multiplayer memory game built using React, as part of an advanced challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
+This is a multiplayer memory game built using React.
 The game offers various features including multiplayer mode, customizable grid size, and customizable themes.

 ## Demo